securesign/artifact-signer-ansible/molecule/README.md

 # Molecule Testing

 This directory contains tests that run using [Ansible Molecule](https://ansible.readthedocs.io/projects/molecule/).
-By default, [testing-farm](https://docs.testing-farm.io/) is used as the VM provider.
+By default, [AWS EC2](https://aws.amazon.com/ec2/) is used as the VM provider.

 ## Using Molecule